testingisdocumenting/znai/znai-docs/znai/snippets/snippets-manipulation.md

   title: "replace result"
 }

-Pass a list of lists to `replace` for multiple replaces
+Pass a list of lists to `:identifier: replace` for multiple replaces

 ```markdown {highlight: "replace"}
 :include-file: python-examples.py {